 For this visit we reserved a site in the older wooded section, site #311.
 Nice back in site with a full cement pad and decent privacy.
 And woohoo, it even had a picnic table (well, half a picnic table – they’re small here)!
 Satellite visibility was limited here though – we were only able to get the DISH Eastern Arc 72 satellite.

 Our rate was $43.50.
-A grass site near the entrance is $39 (30A only) and a pull thru is $49.50 (click here for more detailed rate info).
+A grass site near the entrance is $39 (30A only) and a pull thru is $49.50 (click here for more detailed and current rate info).
 As one of Good Sam’s top rated parks in 2014, Williston offers a lot of amenities – 450 back in and pull thru sites with full hook ups and cement pads, wide asphalt roadways, free cable/wi-fi, pool, fitness center, pavilion, two gated entrances, large clubhouse, gazebo fire pit, tennis, pickle ball, shuffleboard, laundry and lots of activities!